Here’s a short, printable list of what to bring to an interview. But think about this—

 Copy-paste-print this checklist of what to take to an interview.
 Cross off each item as you pack.

-What Should You Bring to An Interview?
+What to Bring to An Interview?

 - Travel Directions